 Whether it’s designer handbags, premium vodka, or top-end electronics, luxury products are aspirational and desirable.
 And it’s not just because of the products themselves: Luxury brands carefully manage the entire consumer experience, from the personal attention of expert salespeople to the gleaming showrooms to the rich feel of the packaging.

 Your product’s label is one of the first things your customers see.
-They may even feel it under their fingers before they make their purchase.
-The label may even be on prominent display in your customers’ homes, inspiring covetous glances from their friends.
+They may feel it under their fingers before they make their purchase.
+The label may even end up on prominent display in your customers’ homes, inspiring covetous glances from their friends.

-How can you use your label to signal quality and class to your customers?
+How can you use your luxury product label to signal quality and class to your customers?
 Here are a few tips:

 Luxury doesn’t mean the same thing to everyone.
 Older folks might be attracted by history and heritage, while a younger generation might prefer brands that showcase creativity, authenticity, and sustainability.

 Case in point: A Nielsen study of wine buyers found that millennials preferred “bold and distinctive” labels, while Gen Xers and baby boomers opted for more traditional designs.